Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

 We evaluate model performance by comparing properties of observed and simulated data.
 The threshold model depends on the intensity process, so we first simulate conditional intensities, by sampling \(\bm \theta\) from its posterior distribution and then sampling both \([Y_t(\bm s_0) \mid Y_t(\bm s_0) > \tau]\) and \(\{Y_t(\bm s) \mid Y_t(\bm s_0), \bm \theta: \bm s \in \mathcal S\}\) using~\eqref{eq:intensity_model}.
 Then, we ``simulate'' occurrences with the threshold model by rounding all small enough precipitation intensities down to zero.
 Figure~\ref{fig:zeros_exploratory} displays empirical estimates for the probability of observing precipitation as a function of the distance \(d\) to \(\bm s_0\) and as a function of the mean \(\bar y\) of the four nearest neighbours, for observed and simulated precipitation data.
 Clearly, the nonzero model fails to capture the probability of precipitation occurrences.
-From subplot B we find that the spatial probit model heavily underestimates the probability of observing precipitation for most distances \(d\).
+From Subplot B we find that the spatial probit model heavily underestimates the probability of observing precipitation for most distances \(d\).
 The threshold model performs better than the spatial probit model, but it slightly underestimates \(p(d)\) for small \(d\) and overestimates it for large \(d\).
 The non-spatial probit simulations, however, seem to agree well with the observed data for all values of \(d\).
-From subplot C of Figure~\ref{fig:zeros_exploratory}, we see that both probit models simulate zeros right next to large precipitation observations, resulting in an underestimation of \(p(\bar y)\).
+From Subplot C of Figure~\ref{fig:zeros_exploratory}, we see that both probit models simulate zeros right next to large precipitation observations, resulting in an underestimation of \(p(\bar y)\).
+The classical probit model also often simulates precipitation occurences when little or no precipitation occurs at the neighbouring locations, thus overestimating \(p(\bar y)\) for small values of \(\bar y\).
 The spatial probit model performs better than the classical independent one, but it still does not completely solve this misfit.
 The threshold occurrence simulations, however, seem to agree well with the observations by placing its zeros close to other zeros or small precipitation values.
 Overall, the threshold model seems to be the best at estimating occurrence probabilities.
 The classical probit model is considerably better at estimating \(p(d)\), but it completely fails at estimating \(p(\bar y)\).